 Academics

 The 36-credit program is typically completed in four to six semesters.
-It includes seven core courses and five electives, ranging in topics from social psychology and theories of leadership to organizational behavior and motivation.
+It includes eight core courses and four electives, ranging in topics from social psychology and theories of leadership to organizational behavior and motivation.
 We also offer two Organization Development (OD) classes for students interested in studying companies on the macro level.
 When you finish the coursework you will be competent in these areas:

 • Data collection and analysis